-Changes may have been made to combine controls or display since this document was published.
-Refer to combine operator's manual for updates.
+Changes may have been made to the combine controls or display since this document was published.
+Refer to the combine operator's manual for updates.

-- 1. Engage separator and header. - 2.
-Manually raise or lower header to desired cutting height. - 3.
+- 1. Engage the separator and header. - 2.
+Manually raise or lower the header to the desired cutting height. - 3.
 Press SET #1 switch (A).
-The HEADER HEIGHT MODE light (C), next to SET #1 switch, turns on. - 4.
-Manually raise or lower header to a second desired cutting height. - 5.
+The HEADER HEIGHT MODE light (C) (next to SET #1 switch) turns on. - 4.
+Manually raise or lower the header to a second desired cutting height. - 5.
 Press SET #2 switch (B).
-The HEADER HEIGHT MODE light (D), next to SET #2 switch, turns on.
+The HEADER HEIGHT MODE light (D) (next to SET #2 switch) turns on.